crunchmail/crunchmail-client-php/docs/client.rst

 You may need at one point to request the API directly, without the abstraction offered by the client.
 And it would be a shame to have to use another tool for that.
-Hopefully you can request directly the API via the Guzzle Client register in the Client. (in fact the Crunchmail PHP Client extends the Guzzle\Client class).
+Hopefully you can request directly the API via the Guzzle Client registered in the Client. (in fact the Crunchmail PHP Client extends the Guzzle\Client class).

 Be careful, as you will NOT get an entity or a collection, but a raw Guzzle object.
 See Guzzle documentation for more details about the parameters for each